 The first thing to consider is the layout of your document.
 It’s the first thing employers notice and getting it wrong is one of the most common mistakes, says Peter Panayotou, co-founder of CV improvement service The Write Stuff.

-‘It can be really simple things like, big blocks of text make it look it’s an essay,’ he says.
-‘I prefer things to be laid out so it’s neat and easy to navigate on the page. `That means breaking things down into bullet points.’
+‘It can be really simple things such as big blocks of text making it look it’s an essay,’ he says.
+‘I prefer things to be laid out so it’s neat and easy to navigate on the page.
+That means breaking things down into bullet points.’

 The most common approach to layout is to separate the CV into different sections so it’s easy to read.
 ‘Qualifications and training are probably right at the top,’ says Michael Piper, engineering and construction director at recruitment company Hays.
 ‘Don’t just put “2:1 Engineering”.
 If you did three modules then bullet-point them out so it describes in detail what you’ve done.’